SHOWY ORCHIS

 Click on each photo thumbnail to enlarge.

-Found in moist woodlands such as immature (early successional) forest hilltops, and on floodplains at the base of the uplands.
-Flowers in May and June.
+Found in moist upland woods such as immature (early successional) forest hilltops, and occasionally on floodplains in Nebraska counties bordering the Missouri River.
+Flowering occurs in May and June.
 Common just a few years ago, now rapidly declining, especially during dry years.
-In Fontenelle Forest, rare at entrance to Handsome Hollow.
-At Neale Woods, rare at several locations, one is near the Ranger house on Krimlofski Tract.
+Recently there have been very few sightings at either Fontenelle Forest or Neale Woods.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.